maximetouroute/maximetouroute.github.io/src/pages/about/index.md

 Photography, video, museography, digital arts...
 If it's creative, I'm in for it !

 #### And I code
 Web apps, software, mobile apps...
-With my experience as a software engineer I design workflows to gain on productivity and I develop innovative solutions for art projects
+With my experience as a software engineer I design workflows to gain on productivity and I develop innovative solutions for art projects.

 <br/>
 <br/>